-If you are coming for surgery at Markham Stouffville Hospital, please also see our Your surgical care journey and Day of surgery pages, where you will find out important information such as how to prepare for surgery and what to do/where to go when you arrive at the hospital.
+If you are coming for surgery, please also see the Your surgical care journey and Day of surgery pages, where you will find out important information such as how to prepare for surgery and what to do/where to go when you arrive at the hospital.

 About general surgeons

-- Intra-abdominal organs including small and large intestine, stomach, gallbladder and biliary tract
+- Intra-abdominal organs including small and large intestines, stomach, gallbladder and biliary tract

 - Breast surgery for both malignant and benign conditions

 - The endocrine system, including thyroid and parathyroid surgery